 Progressive disciplinary measures will not apply in the event of a serious offense that warrants immediate discharge or in other circumstances when the Institute determines that corrective measures would be inappropriate.
 In addition, during the probationary period (see Section 2.6.4), the process of feedback and documentation is usually more abbreviated than for longer service employees.

-Supervisors should consult their departmental Human Resources representative or their Human Resources Officer when considering any discipline.
+Managers should consult their departmental Human Resources representative or their Human Resources Officer when considering any discipline.
 Particular care should be taken before imposing a disciplinary suspension or a paid or unpaid leave in response to performance issues in order to ensure compliance with the federal Fair Labor Standards Act.
 Any involuntary termination must be approved in advance by the central Human Resources office.